-You can output packages with the command:
+You can get the packages listed with the command:

 dpkg-query -l

-For Ubuntu , it is used:
+For Ubuntu it uses:

 sudo apt list --installed